JonLep717/Lephuoc_SatAttitudeSim/424Proj3_README.txt

-ECEF_ECI_Matrix - calculates DCM from ECI to ECEF frames EulerMatrix - calculates 3-2-1 Euler transformation julian_date - calculates Julian date for use in calculating ECEF frame readCSV - processing rv_vec_HST.csv
+ECEF_ECI_Matrix - calculates DCM from ECI to ECEF frames EulerMatrix - calculates 3-2-1 Euler transformation julian_date - calculates Julian date for use in calculating ECEF frame rv_vec_HST - CSV containing position and velocity vectors in a given timespan (DO NOT CHANGE) readCSV - processing rv_vec_HST.csv

 Sorry for the mess!